-Additional public comment encouraged the Board to increase training hours for the APT license, and to define specific educational requirements rather than simply a bachelor's degree in any subject.
+The Board heard public comment encouraging the increase of training hours for the APT license and defining specific educational requirements rather than simply a bachelor's degree in any subject.

 Mark Johnson, representing CVS Pharmacies, spoke in support of the Board and stated that if the legislation was not able to go through, perhaps the Board could expand the criteria for the APT through rulemaking.